usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/development.rst

 Developer documentation
 =======================

-If you are interested in learning about how the NexusLIMS backend works or adding new features, these instructions should get you up and running with a development environment that will allow you to modify how the code operates.
+If you are interested in learning about how the NexusLIMS back-end works or adding new features, these instructions should get you up and running with a development environment that will allow you to modify how the code operates.